mautic/developer-documentation-new/docs/plugins/config.rst

       - Registers the service to :ref:`sync with Mautic objects with the Integration's service<components/integrations:Integration sync engine>`.
     * - ``mautic.sync.notification_handler``
       - none
-      - Registers the service to handle :ref:`sync notifications<Sync notification handlers>`.
+      - Registers the service to handle sync notifications.

 Category config items
 *********************